USSF-ORBIT/ussf-portal-client/.github/pull_request_template.md

 - [ ] Pulled this branch locally and tested it
 - [ ] Reviewed this code and left comments
 - [ ] Checked that all code is adequately covered by tests
+  - [ ] Checked that the E2E test build is not failing
 - [ ] Made it clear which comments need to be addressed before this work is merged
 - [ ] Considered marking this as accepted even if there are small changes needed
 - Performed [a11y testing](https://github.com/trussworks/accessibility/blob/master/sample_a11y_testing_process.md):